TritonDataCenter/rfd/rfd/0087/README.md

 0
 ```

 with a chunk in the chunked response for each event.
-Since `docker run` calls
+Since the order of the `docker run` calls is:

+ * /create
+ * /attach
+ * /events
+ * /start

-/events after `/create`, we don't see the create event in this stream.
-We also
+we don't see the create or attach events in this stream as they happened before
-don't see the attach that happens before the `start`.
+our events call.

 As of Docker 1.13.0, Docker uses the `exitCode` from the `die` event here as
 the exit code of the `docker run` command.
 Without implementing this the user